-The Department of Agriculture normally considers the likelihood of entry on the basis of the estimated volume of one year's trade.
-However, in case of a high risk commodity the volume of trade is restricted to certain numbers.
-Therefore, other factors listed in ISMP 11 (FAO 2013b) may not be relevant to propagative material of a high risk commodity.
+The department normally considers the likelihood of entry on the basis of the estimated volume of one year's trade.
+However, in the case of a high risk commodity the volume of trade is restricted to certain numbers.
+Therefore, other factors listed in ISPM 11 (FAO 2013) may not be relevant to propagative material of a high risk commodity.